Pregnancy Yoga classes with Sally Salmon

 My Teaching Experience

-I’ve taught pregnancy and postnatal yoga for 5 years and am passionate about how yoga can benefit students throughout the stages of pregnancy, birth and motherhood.
-I am the original teacher from the The Orange Grove Clinic and taught there for a number of years before expanding my classes into a more spacious and parking-friendly venue – The Willow Centre.
+I’ve taught pregnancy and postnatal yoga for 8 years and am passionate about how yoga can benefit students throughout the stages of pregnancy, birth and motherhood.

 I am constantly inspired by women’s birth stories and determined to expand the dialogue surrounding birth in our culture.
-My classes are use mantras, breathing and asana to leave you feeling encouraged and empowered and ready to make the right decisions for you and your body.
+My classes use mantras, breathing and asana to leave you feeling empowered to make the right decisions for you and your body.
 “Your birth, your babies birth, your own way”.

 I am constantly learning and extending my knowledge in this field and as such I’ve had the honour of training with world-renowned pregnancy and postnatal teachers such as London-based Nadia Narain of TriYoga and Californian-based Pam England of Birthing From Within, author of the influential work Birthing From Within and Labrynth of Birth.